-sz [singlezone] A singlezone object with the same parameters as the one which produced the output.
+[singlezone] A singlezone object with the same parameters as the one which produced the output.

-- TypeError - arg is neither an output object nor a string - IOError [Only occurs if the output has been altered] - The output is missing files
+- TypeError - arg is neither an output object nor a string

+- The output is missing files

 Note: If arg is either a multizone output or a multioutput object, a multizone object will be returned.